-Victoria Del Giudice, Trust Board Chair
+Victoria Del Giudice, Trust Board Chair+

 Victoria brings to the board a variety of experience from industry, including Finance, recruitment and business management.
 After taking a break from employment to raise her own two children Victoria felt she needed to put her skills to good use and made enquiries about joining the original Management Committee of the Pupil Referral Service (PRS).
 After a year as Parent Governor, supporting the PRS to move from maintained schools to academy status, she was elected Chair of the new Trust board.

 Victoria’s passion and commitment to Ethos Academy Trust is driven by a desire to connect with people who want to share their expertise and passion with causes throughout Kirklees that need help to support the most vulnerable in our community.
-She actively seeks out opportunities to network and introduce charities, schools and the corporate world so that they work together for the benefit of all.
+She actively seeks out opportunities to network and introduces charities, schools and the corporate world so that they work together for the benefit of all.
 Being part of shaping the future of education for those with Social, Emotional and Mental Health difficulties is an honour and a privilege that Victoria doesn’t take lightly.
 She will strive to ensure that Ethos Academy Trust only enhances the opportunities open to those young people in Kirklees.

 Lorraine has almost 30 years’ experience of working for Kirklees Local Authority.
 Whilst taking on a number of roles during this time, the focus has always been on improving educational outcomes for vulnerable learners.

-Following an initial period of time as an Education Social Worker, Lorraine moved into a role which enabled her to work in partnership with schools to develop whole school strategies aimed at improving attendance.
+Following an initial period of time as an Education Social Worker, Lorraine moved into a role which enabled her to work in partnership with schools to develop whole-school strategies aimed at improving attendance.
 This developed into a wider role across the local authority providing strategic advice and guidance regarding attendance and behaviour, linking in to the broader school improvement offer.

 When the opportunity arose to concentrate on improving outcomes for children and young people in care Lorraine saw this as a natural move, linking her social work training and qualifications with the extensive experience of working within the learning services.
 She is currently a Team Manager in the Kirklees Virtual School for Looked After Children with key responsibilities that include ensuring that every child looked after by Kirklees has an appropriate school place, they are making at least the expected level of progress and are able to experience success within their learning journey.